BenKawam/ASN-time-series/empirical_data/README.md

 ### Data set C

-Each element corresponds to one state transition; they have length `N_trans`.
+Each element corresponds to one dyadic state transition; they have length `N_trans`.

 | Variable | Description | Type |
 |---|---|---|